bjornedstrom/python-signify/README.md

 Signipie will look for your secret key in `~/.signify/id_$USER` by default.
 In addition, it will look for your trusted public keys in `~/.signify/trusted/`.
 If you have copies of your keys in these directories, then `signipie` can be invoked without specifying key search directories.

-If you have multiple Signify key-pairs, then they can be given an id instead of you having to type out full path names to the keys each time.
+If you have multiple Signify key-pairs, then they can be given an id (an alias to two paths) instead of you having to type out full path names to the keys each time.

 Of course, `signipie` can be invoked with explicit keys, similar to `signify`, if that is desired.